Essenceia/Nasdaq-HFT-FPGA/README.md

 # License

-This code is licensed under CC BY-NC 4.0, all rights belong to Julia Desmazes .
+This code is licensed under CC BY-NC 4.0, all rights belong to Julia Desmazes.